InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ### Google account & Colab Notebook

-In order to simplify potential issues with different python versions or different operating systems and installations on your personal computer, we will use this platform **notebook Colab** for the course.
-You can of course also work on your computer if you choose to, using for example [Anaconda](https://www.anaconda.com/) (at your responsibility).
+In order to simplify potential issues with different python versions or different operating systems and installations on your personal computer, we will use **notebook Colab** for the course.
+You can of course also work on your computer if you choose to, using for example [Anaconda](https://www.anaconda.com/) (beyond the course).

 - You need to have a Google Gmail Account.
 If not [create a new one](https://support.google.com/mail/answer/56256?hl=en-EN)